yofabronecoforo/C6ECFE/README.md

 Though it does not directly affect any Ingame components, ECFE does provide an option that can be used to adjust Ingame logging verbosity by mods that support it.

 # Limitations
 ECFE is not a panacea.
 It cannot alter core game behavior, so when multiple versions of any file with the same name have been imported, the game will still only retain and use the last-imported version of that file.
-This means that mods which are incompatible with each other because they replace the same file(s) will continue to be incompatible with each other.
+This means that mods which are incompatible with each other because they replace the same file(s) will likely continue to be incompatible with each other, although there are [exceptions](#other-mods-which-alter-replaced-contexts) to this rule.

 Unlike Lua, XML does not support the use of wildcards in Include nodes.
 ECFE is therefore unable to dynamically load XML content through the use of pattern-matching.
 This makes it harder, though not impossible, for multiple mods to make changes to existing controls within a given context, or to add new controls therein.

 The dynamic content tooltip feature will only apply to picker types that are recognized by ECFE.
 Currently, these include:
 - All built-in pickers (City-States, Leaders, Natural Wonders)
 - Any other picker which initializes by reusing components of any of the above pickers
-- The Goody Hut picker provided by Enhanced Goodies and Hostile Villagers (EGHV)
+- The Goody Hut picker provided by [Enhanced Goodies and Hostile Villagers (EGHV)](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781)
-- The modified Natural Wonders Picker used by Enhanced Natural Wonders Selection (ENWS)
+- The Natural Wonders Picker used by [Enhanced Natural Wonders Selection (ENWS)](https://steamcommunity.com/sharedfiles/filedetails/?id=2273495829)

 # Compatibility
 ECFE is compatible with single- and multi-player setups.